araeubig/Raspberry-Pi-Dashboard/README.md

 ![Dashboard](/files/examples/shutdown.jpg)
 *Shutdown*
+> The text is much brighter on the display (based on the backlight)
 ## Requirements
 - Raspberry Pi 5
 - Touch display that fits into the DIN housing / desktop case (preferably with ST7789V2 driver)